-84. Downstream \rightarrow User data protection \rightarrow Permitted and prohibited use of user
+84. Downstream \rightarrow User data protection \rightarrow Permitted and prohibited use of user data

-- Notes: Developers use user data for a range of purposes such as building future models, updating existing models, and evaluating both existing and future models.
+- Definition: Are permitted and prohibited uses of user data disclosed? - Notes: Developers use user data for a range of purposes such as building future models, updating existing models, and evaluating both existing and future models.
 We will award this point if a developer discloses its policy on the use of user data from interactions associated with this model, including both permitted and prohibited uses.
 This may span different distribution channels if multiple channels supply user data to the developer.
 Alternatively, we will award this point if the developer reports it does not impose any limits on its use of user data. - References: Privacy as Contextual Integrity, Redesigning Data Privacy: Reimagining Notice Consent for human technology interaction